Goutham-1610/parser-2/README.md

 - `POST /auth/register` – Register a recruiter or candidate
 - `POST /auth/login` – Authenticate user
-- `POST /parser/parse-resume` – Upload and parse resume for roles like "Mechanical Engineer – Automotive Systems"
+- `POST /parser/parse-resume` – Upload and parse resumes (for any domain)

 ---

-## 🌟 Example Use Case
+## 🌟 Example Use Cases

-Veltrix Automotive receives hundreds of resumes for the **Mechanical Engineer – Automotive Systems** role.
-This API helps them:

-- Parse resumes to extract skills like **SolidWorks**, **FEA**, **GD&T**
-- Classify experience levels and flag suitable candidates
-- Authenticate recruiters to securely manage submissions
+This API can be integrated into:

+- A **job portal** to automate candidate screening
+- An **HR tool** for sorting resumes by role/domain
+- A **university portal** to process student resumes for placement
+- A **staffing agency** to quickly match candidates to job descriptions

 ---

 ## 🧑 Author

 Developed by **Goutham G**
-📧 Contact:goutham.g1602@gmail.com
+📧 Contact: goutham.g1602@gmail.com

 ---